 StoryBrand Messaging Framework

-Framework for clarifying your message so customers will listen.
-Based on a fundamental truth: customers don't buy the best products—they buy the ones they can understand the fastest.
+Clarify your message so customers will listen.
+Customers don't buy the best products — they buy the ones they can understand the fastest.

 Core Principle

 The customer is the hero, not your brand.
 Your brand is the guide who helps the hero win.
-When you position yourself as the hero, you compete with your customer.
-When you position yourself as the guide, you serve them.
+Position yourself as the hero and you compete with your customer; position yourself as the guide and you serve them.

 Scoring

 Goal: 10/10.
-When reviewing or creating marketing copy or brand messaging, rate it 0-10 based on adherence to the principles below.
-A 10/10 means full alignment with all guidelines; lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate any marketing copy or brand messaging 0-10 against the principles below.
+Always state the current score and the specific changes needed to reach 10/10.

 The SB7 Framework